danimatasd/MUJOCO-AIDL/README.md

 ### Experiment Setup <a name="exp-setup3"></a>

-Since we solely introduced a minor ste in the environment and replicated the prior experiment setup, the conditions remained unchanged from the previous experiment.
+Since we solely introduced a minor step in the environment and replicated the prior experiment setup, the conditions remained unchanged from the previous experiment.

 #### Architecture <a name="architecture3"></a>